budc123/Threatmixer-Budc123/README.md

 # *Development progress*

-The Preservatory and Luminous Cove have been added, be sure to check those out!
-Me and ECSP are still working on making new icons, but I'll still push out minor updates like bugfixes or whatnot.
-This likely marks the last significant update of the year, and I am still amazed at what I was able to accomplish since Summer of this year.
-I can't wait to see what 2025 will bring for this project!
-Thank you shwoing interest in Threatmixer, and happy new year!
+Aether Ridge has been added, and I've now also begun to keep track of this webpage's versions, which you can see on the bottom right of the home screen.
+I have quite a few ideas as to what to add to this site in the future, but I don't want to jump into anything quite yet without every modded region having its own full set of icons.
+Stay tuned.

 # *TODO:*

-1. Extra / Post-release stuff
 - New icons
-    - Continuous Update of Modded Regions